EchoWrist: Continuous Hand Pose Tracking and Hand-Object Interaction Recognition Using Low-Power Active Acoustic Sensing On a Wristband

 Published in The Proceedings of the CHI Conference on Human Factors in Computing Systems (CHI), 2024

-Recommended citation: Chi-Jung Lee (Co-Primary), Ruidong Zhang (Co-Primary), Devansh Agarwal, Tianhong Catherine Yu, Vipin Gunda, Oliver Lopez, James Kim, Sicheng Yin, Boao Dong, Ke Li, Mose Sakashita, François Guimbretière, and Cheng Zhang.
+Recommended citation: Chi-Jung Lee (Co-Primary), Ruidong Zhang (Co-Primary), Devansh Agarwal, Tianhong Catherine Yu, Vipin Gunda, Oliver Lopez, James Kim, Sicheng Yin, Boao Dong, Ke Li, Mose Sakashita, Francois Guimbretiere, and Cheng Zhang.
 2024.
 EchoWrist: Continuous Hand Pose Tracking and Hand-Object Interaction Recognition Using Low-Power Active Acoustic Sensing On a Wristband.
-In Proceedings of the CHI Conference on Human Factors in Computing Systems (CHI), May 11-16, 2024, Honolulu, Hawaiʻi, USA.
-ACM, New York, NY, USA. https://arxiv.org/abs/2401.17409
+In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI).
+Association for Computing Machinery, New York, NY, USA, Article 403, 1–21. https://dl.acm.org/doi/10.1145/3613904.3642910

 Selected Media Coverage: Cornell Chronicle